TheAmin102/projet-operating-system-Gp-7/README.md

 The mongo network should also be joined by your "client" container.
 Within MongoDB connection strings, it will be permitted to refer to the container by name.
 It may, for example, contact the database by dialling example-mongo:27017.

-9) If you want to host a real database in your Mongo container you must be using Docker Volumes..The data will not be lost when you stop the container or restart the Docker daemon, if you are using  Volume persist
+9) If you want to host a real database in your Mongo container you must be using Docker Volumes..The data will not be lost when you stop the container or restart the Docker daemon, if you are using  Volume persist.<br>
 10)The MongoDB image is configured to store all its data in the /data /db directory in the container filesystem.
-Mounting a volume to this location will ensure data is persisted outside the container.
+Mounting a volume to this location will ensure data is persisted outside the container.<br>

+## Using Docker to run MONGODB
 example run mongodb on docker. first step is to click run of your group container in docker
 ![02](https://user-images.githubusercontent.com/106437465/174428783-5506454e-36d9-4ebc-a979-3ea7f319a535.png)